 esponding to the new needs, archives are adapting to provide services to the local and global communities.
-A masa sive modernization is happening in the area of archival pedagogy.
+A massive modernization is happening in the area of archival pedagogy.
 Still, archival pedagogy has not yet been systematically organized.
 As a result, most of the smaller historical archives in Central Europe and the Balkans still do not have specific educational outreach strategies or departments specialized in archival pedagogy.
 In parallel, the European evolving cultural heritage infrastructure of digital humanities is rapidly creating new spaces and opportunities for exchange and presentation of the rich and multilayered European culture and heritage.
 In this process of shaping new European identity and narratives, there is a growing interest in the interaction between micro and macro levels of history and culture.

-Microhistories of the Holocaust and local cultural identities

-Our project "The Holocaust, European Values and Local History" explores the ways for smaller local historical archives to take a more prominent role in presenting local histories, experiences, and narratives of the Holocaust, persecution of the Roma, and other atrocities committed by the Nazis and their collaborators, contributing to the more balanced and inclusive representation of local communities and identities in the historical and cultural mosaic of Europe.
+Microhistories of the Holocaust and local cultural identities tion of local communities and identities in the historical and cultural mosaic of Europe.
 The Lack of knowledge about these microhistories and local cultural identities is evident not only at European level but also among local communities in these countries and regions.
 There is room for local archives to step up in education, addressing current social challenges using contemporary pedagogy and appealing aids such as new-media-based teaching tools to attract young people.